 The Company's functional currency is the United States dollar.
 Occasional transactions occur in Canadian currency, and management has adopted SFAS No. 52, "Foreign Currency Translation".
 Monetary assets and liabilities denominated in foreign currencies are translated into United States dollars at rates of exchange in effect at the balance sheet date.
-Gains or losses are included in income for the years, except gains or losses relating to long-term debt, which are deferred and amortized over the remaining term of the debt.
 Non-monetary assets, liabilities and items recorded in income arising from transactions denominated in foreign currencies are translated at rates of exchange in effect at the date of the transaction.

-h) Exploration and Development Costs
+Exploration and Development Costs

-The Company has been in the exploration stage since its formation in September 1999 and has not yet realized any revenues from its planned operations.
+The Company has been in the exploration stage since its formation in September 7, 1999 and has not yet realized any revenues from its planned operations.
 It is primarily engaged in the acquisition, exploration and development of mining properties.
 Mineral exploration costs are expensed as incurred.
 When it has been determined that a mineral property can be economically developed as a result of establishing proven and probable reserves, the costs incurred to develop such property, are capitalized.
 Such costs will be amortized using the units-of-production method over the estimated life of the probable reserve.
 Payments related to the acquisition of the land and mineral rights are capitalized as incurred.

-i) Basic and Diluted Net Income (Loss) Per Share
+Basic and Diluted Net Income (Loss) Per Share

 The Company computes net income (loss) per share in accordance with SFAS No. 128, "Earnings per Share" (SFAS 128).
 SFAS 128 requires presentation of both basic and diluted earnings per share (EPS) on the face of the income statement.
 Basic EPS is computed by dividing net income (loss) available to common shareholders (numerator) by the weighted average number of shares outstanding (denominator) during the period.
 Diluted EPS gives effect to all dilutive potential common shares outstanding during the period including stock options, using the treasury stock method, and convertible preferred stock, using the if-converted method.
 In computing Diluted EPS, the average stock price for the period is used in determining the number of shares assumed to be purchased from the exercise of stock options or warrants.
 Diluted EPS excludes all dilutive potential shares if their effect is anti dilutive.
+Financial Instruments